strarsis/sage9-onepager-themefiles/README.md

 });
 ````

-Copy the few blade files in this repository in [resources/views](https://github.com/strarsis/sage9-onepager-themefiles/tree/master/resources/views) into the theme.
+3. Copy the theme blade files in this repository from [resources/views](https://github.com/strarsis/sage9-onepager-themefiles/tree/master/resources/views) to the theme.

-## Further customization
+## Further customizations
 In `setup.php`:
 ```php
 // ...and for as many page sections as there are currently (published) pages minus one (one is usually the front page above all the others):